ttgprotect/TTGProtect/README.md

 Here's a quick guide on how to self-host TTGProtect:
 1. Download the files
 2. Edit `Configuration/config.json` with the correct info for your bot
-3. For optimal results, we recommend you install pm2
-4. Run the bot.js file!
+3. Run the bot.js file!
 All should go well :)

 ## Contributing
 You sure can!
 Here are a few guidlines though: